Unitel Bolivia: History

-The channel originates from the purchase of ABC by "Illimani de Comunicaciones" and its subsequent sale to Tito Asbún, owner of Taquiña.
-In Santa Cruz de la Sierra, Illimani de Comunicaciones terminated the contract with the Monasterio family, beginning to operate through Channel 5.
+The channel originates from the purchase of ABC (Asociación Boliviana de Canales) by "Illimani de Comunicaciones" (Red ATB) and its subsequent sale to Tito Asbún, owner of Taquiña.
+In Santa Cruz de la Sierra, Red ATB terminated the contract with the Monasterio family, beginning to operate through Channel 5.
 After several negotiations, the Monasterio group kept the shares of Telesistema Boliviano in La Paz and Oruro.